-Up until the 1970s, policies implemented by the Australian Government prohibited or discouraged Indigenous Australians from speaking their own languages.
-Because Indigenous Australians’ dominant form of record-keeping was by passing down their traditions and language through word of mouth, these policies resulted in the loss of many Indigenous languages and cultural history.
+Up until the 1970s, policies implemented by the Australian Government prohibited or discouraged First Nations Australians from speaking their own languages.
+Because the First Peoples of Australia’s dominant form of record-keeping was by passing down their traditions and language through word of mouth, these policies resulted in the loss of many First Nations languages and cultural history.

 - Canberra (which means meeting place)

 Their spirituality is highly complex

-The Dreaming or, the Dreamtime, is a similarity that runs through different Indigenous belief systems and is a concept that is often not easily understood by non-Indigenous people.
+The Dreaming or, the Dreamtime, is a similarity that runs through different First Nations belief systems and is a concept that is often not easily understood by non-First Nations people.
 The phrases Dreaming and The Dreamtime are English translations that don’t capture the true meaning.

-There is no afterlife in Indigenous Australian religions, no heaven or hell, which sets them apart from many other world religions.
-The Dreaming is the source of life philosophy and morality and while it’s intertwined with Indigenous stories of creation, is also a constant state where both the past and the present exist together.
+There is no afterlife in First Nations religions, no heaven or hell, which sets them apart from many other world religions.
+The Dreaming is the source of life philosophy and morality and while it’s intertwined with stories of creation, is also a constant state where both the past and the present exist together.
 In attempting to explain the Dreaming, anthropologist W.E.H.
 Stanner used the term ‘everywhen’.

-There are many places you can visit to learn more about Indigenous culture
+There are many places you can visit to learn more about Aboriginal and Torres Strait Islander culture

 There are still many places in Australian where you can get in touch with Aboriginal and Torres Strait Islander cultures respectfully.
 Some of them are hard to get to but well worth the visit.

-Probably the most well-known place is Uluru or Ayers Rock.
+Probably the most well-known place is Uluru.
 The ancient monolith is sacred to the Yankunytjatjara and Pitjantjatjara people.
 It’s visited by thousands of people every year.
 We recommend one of the beautiful walking tours you can take around Uluru.

 To learn more about Indigenous Australian culture and history, we also highly recommend The Australian Museum’s website.